forestdatapartnership/whisp/README.md

 More info on Whisp can be found in [here](https://unfao-my.sharepoint.com/:b:/g/personal/maria_valbuenaperez_fao_org/EZAaBgWDruZOgL39BUp3AzgBORN6X1ttWIRgO6jg0mwOfQ?e=MWfVcb)

 ## How to Whisp Your Data Using the Python Notebook Pathway

-### Requirements

-- A Sepal account.
-- A Google Earth Engine (GEE) account.
-- A registered cloud GEE project.
-- Some experience in Python or a similar language.

 The Python notebooks are currently set up to run in Sepal and to focus on polygon data provided by the user or geo_ids that allow the notebooks to access polygons stored and registered in the Asset Registry.
 NB: We value your feedback in terms of what input data we should support.